Michael Ramodibedi: As Chief Justice of Swaziland

 Ramodibedi was named acting Chief Justice of Swaziland in 2010.
 In 2011, he suspended Justice Thomas Masuku of the High Court of Swaziland, stating that Masuku had insulted him and King Mswati III.
 The Swaziland Coalition of Concerned Civic Organisations condemned Ramodibedi's decision.
 The action also resulted in controversy for Ramodibedi in Botswana, where he still sat on the Court of Appeal: the Law Society of Botswana called for his removal.
 A statement from Law Society executive secretary expressed concern "about his warped sense of justice and democracy whose influence may find their way into our jurisprudence".

-Nevertheless, Ramodibedi was re-appointed as acting Chief Justice in 2012.
+Nevertheless, Ramodibedi was re-appointed acting Chief Justice in 2012.
 The 2005 Constitution of Swaziland states that "a person who is not a citizen of Swaziland shall not be appointed as chief justice of a superior court after seven years from the commencement of this constitution", which date would be 26 July 2012.
 Ramodibedi's contract as acting Chief Justice was renewed one month before that deadline, for an indefinite period.
 Lorraine Hlophe of the Judicial Service Commission was quoted as stating, "Swazis were considered for the position of Chief Justice, but none of them merited appointment to the post.".

 Ramodibedi was fired for gross misbehavior.